Heinrich Schliemann: Career

-On March 1, 1844, 22-year-old Schliemann took a position with B. H. Schröder & Co., an import/export firm.
+On 1 March 1844, 22-year-old Schliemann took a position with B. H. Schröder & Co., an import/export firm.
 In 1846, the firm sent him as a General Agent to St. Petersburg.

 In time, Schliemann represented a number of companies.
 He learned Russian and Greek, employing a system that he used his entire life to learn languages; Schliemann claimed that it took him six weeks to learn a language and wrote his diary in the language of whatever country he happened to be in.
 By the end of his life, he could converse in English, French, Dutch, Spanish, Portuguese, Italian, Russian, Swedish, Polish, Greek, Latin, and Arabic, besides his native German.

 Schliemann's ability with languages was an important part of his career as a businessman in the importing trade.
 In 1850, he learned of the death of his brother, Ludwig, who had become wealthy as a speculator in the California gold fields.

 Schliemann went to California in early 1851 and started a bank in Sacramento buying and reselling over a million dollars' worth of gold dust in just six months.
 When the local Rothschild agent complained about short-weight consignments, he left California, pretending it was because of illness.
 While he was there, California became the 31st state in September 1850, and Schliemann acquired United States citizenship.
 Schliemann propounded this story in his autobiography of 1881, though he clearly was in St Petersburg that day, and "in actual fact, ...obtained his American citizenship only in 1869."

-According to his memoirs, before arriving in California he dined in Washington, D.C. with President Millard Fillmore and his family, but W. Calder III says that Schliemann didn't attend but simply read about a similar gathering in the papers.
+According to his memoirs, before arriving in California he dined in Washington, D.C., with President Millard Fillmore and his family, but W. Calder III says that Schliemann didn't attend but simply read about a similar gathering in the papers.

 Schliemann also published what he said was an eyewitness account of the San Francisco Fire of 1851, which he said was in June although it took place in May.
 At the time he was in Sacramento and used the report of the fire in the Sacramento Daily Journal to write his report.

-On April 7, 1852, he sold his business and returned to Russia.
-There he attempted to live the life of a gentleman, which brought him into contact with Ekaterina Petrovna Lyschin (1826–1896), the niece of one of his wealthy friends, whom he married on October 12, 1852.
+On 7 April 1852, he sold his business and returned to Russia.
+There he attempted to live the life of a gentleman, which brought him into contact with Ekaterina Petrovna Lyschin (1826–1896), the niece of one of his wealthy friends, whom he married on 12 October 1852.
+Schliemann next made a good profit trading in indigo dye.

-Schliemann next cornered the market in indigo dye and then went into the indigo business itself, turning a good profit.

-Schliemann made yet another quick fortune as a military contractor in the Crimean War, 1854–1856.
-He cornered the market in saltpetre, sulfur, and lead, constituents of ammunition, which he resold to the Russian government.

 By 1858, Schliemann was 36 years old and wealthy enough to retire.
 In his memoirs, he claimed that he wished to dedicate himself to the pursuit of Troy.